Of the ascent of the Abraxas, in whose godhood the forces of good and evil would be reconciled and free will ended, this is the only known account.

 “What if we’re all on an electron in an atom on a giant toenail of a giant dude sitting on a giant bike talking about this stuff with his giant friends?
 And that giant is on an even bigger electron on an even bigger atom on a – ”

-“That’s actually not too far off,” Andy had taken his Nick’s sudden change of subject matter in stride and Nick beamed with self-satisfaction.
+“Not bad,” Andy gave Nick an approving nod and Nick beamed with self-satisfaction.
 For even somewhat dismissive approval by Andy Crowley on these matters would be deemed high praise by his friends.

 “It’s not as cut-and-dry as that.
-There is no actual correlation between the mechanics of solar systems and atoms, but the general idea is close,” Andy continued matter-of-factly.
+Of course the mechanics of solar systems and atoms are completely different, but the general idea is there,” Andy continued matter-of-factly.

 To common sense, it was improbable that a 14-year-old could know the true nature of the grand architecture of the cosmos.
 But the way Andy spoke about these things with absolute certainty won him easy converts amongst teenage boys wallowing ecstatically in fantasy novels, comic books, role playing games and cinema space opera.